 We were quite surprised by this section.
 It wasn’t a shock that energy drinks were on top when it comes to beverages and affinity to gamers.
 But wine coming in second after distilled beverages was very unexpected.
-But as Bowser has shown us in all his glory, tiny wines are the way to go.
 When it comes to absolute percentages however, beer seems to be the poison of choice for gamers!

 We’re done with what gamers like to drink, let’s see what they eat.
 It must be just kebabs and McDonald’s right?
 Well – that’s partially true, but not entirely.